 Hectic surfing through mighty booking page and Airbnb.
 Nothing available within driving distance.
 I spotted a restaurant across the road.
 Judging by the windows it had some hotel rooms on upper floor.
 Quick negotiations in a few different languages and we have preliminary booking for next night.
 Team bus hits the road for unplanned trip to sprint relay venue.
 At least I got to see a race as a spectator.
 We got back pretty tired, went to sleep without proper plan for next day (or in fact anything related food, training or next night arrangements).

 Next day went by figuring out how to wash our clothes without washing machine, cook our food without access to kitchen and staring at the ruins of original accommodation just across the street.
-We did some light training too to keep panic at the bay and found a rather cool place for ice bath within a ice bath 🙂
+We did some light training too to keep panic at the bay and did our best to prepare for upcoming races.Middle distance.

 But back to REAL adventures.
 Next day we were moving to our last WOC accommodation.
 NOT!
 To begin with - we didn’t get the place we had booked.
 Instead we were taken to newly renovated building few hundred meters down the street in Ceska Lipa.
 Looked decent, spacious, whole second floor for our use.
 The only problem were washing machines - we were allowed to use those starting from next day.
 Bought some household soap and refreshed my skills from 2012 when I washed all my gear in bathtub.
 We almost thought we got away with this one, but few hours in the owner comes and announces that we are not allowed to use any water.
 Apparently all the waste water has been going directly to the first floor.
 I didn’t see the “crime scene”, but our coach Jari confirmed that their office on first floor was literally floating with shit.
 At this point I am in tears from laughing.
 Cause what else can you do.
 No showering, no cooking, no peeing and don’t you even dare to think about poo poo.
 Solution?!
 We can move to the house we originally had for our booking, but there are other people sleeping already.
 The promise is to get the whole show fixed during next day while we are in the relay competition.
 I weight my options and decide to stay, go piss outside and avoid moving all my stuff twice.